 Evening view of illuminated Gate of the World at Global Village 2015 in Dubai, United Arab Emirates.
 (Photo: Iain Masterton / Alamy Stock Photo)

 Unless you’re a committed cynic, it’s hard not to be impressed by the United Arab Emirates’ flashy, manmade marvels — from Abu Dhabi’s 82-dome Sheikh Zayed Grand Mosque to the Burj Khalifa, which pierces Dubai’s sky as the world’s tallest building.
 Remarkably, the country was but a modest federation of desert outposts less than 50 years ago, and those wishing to glimpse behind the glitzy facade can still experience its sand-dusted soul.
 Wander the labyrinthine souks (markets) or listen to the calls to prayer sound in unison.
 Then, the high-gloss shopping malls and theme parks feel a world away.
-Before you go, here are 10 essential things to know.
+Before you travel to UAE, here are 10 essential things to know about its culture and things to do and not do while visiting Dubai, Abu Dhabi or any other popular destination.

 - Keep it conservative.
 The UAE is rooted in Islamic traditions, so even in cosmopolitan Dubai, do as the longtime expats do and respect the culture by dressing modestly.
 Men and women should wear clothing that covers the tops of arms and legs, including the knees.